Python Service Overview#

 Basic LLM

-Self-hosted, simple setups
+Self-hosted models, simple setups

 Claude Code

-Complex tasks, learning
+Complex tasks, learning from codebase

 Mock

-Generator Selection#
+Generator Factory#

 from osprey.services.python_executor.generation import create_code_generator

-# Use configuration from config.yml
+# Uses config.yml

 generator = create_code_generator()

-# Or provide custom configuration
+# Or provide custom config

 config = {